containers/ramalama/docs/ramalama.1.md

 | OCI Container Registries | [`opencontainers.org`](https://opencontainers.org)|
 ||Examples: [`quay.io`](https://quay.io),  [`Docker Hub`](https://docker.io), and [`Artifactory`](https://artifactory.com)|

 RamaLama uses the Ollama registry transport by default.
-Use the RAMALAMA_TRANSPORTS environment variable to modify the default. `export RAMALAMA_TRANSPORT=huggingface` Changes RamaLama to use huggingface transport.
+The default can be overridden in the ramalama.conf file or use the RAMALAMA_TRANSPORTS environment. `export RAMALAMA_TRANSPORT=huggingface` Changes RamaLama to use huggingface transport.

 Individual model transports can be modifies when specifying a model via the `huggingface://`, `oci://`, or `ollama://` prefix.